bokulich-lab/nf-ducken/README.md

 ### Bypassing parameter validation

-To bypass the automated parameter validation, the user should set `params.validate_parameters` to `False` when issuing the execution command.
+To bypass the automated parameter validation, the user should set `params.validate_parameters` to `"False"`. when issuing the execution command.

 ## Outputs